-For more information on developing a training program to meet the eligibility criteria under the Location Offset, see https://www.arts.gov.au/publications/location-offset-training-and-infrastructure.
+For more information on developing a training program to meet the eligibility criteria under the Location Offset, see Training and Infrastructure.
 We also strongly encourage applicants to contact the Screen Incentives Section before commencing filming in Australia.

 Recommended Provisional Process